 My path towards eating meat again, after ten years of vegetarianism, was not a subtle one.
 The summer it happened, blood sausage—amongst other delights like whole crucified goats, pig’s heads coated in clay and buried in underground fires, and giant purple octopuses—commonly appeared on the dinner table.
 I was in the middle of nowhere with a bunch of strangers (ok, 20 minutes outside of Avignon, but I can’t drive!), and most of those strangers were chefs or restaurateurs or wine people or something like that.
 They were also all of either French or Argentine extraction.
 Not eating meat wasn’t really an option.

 So it began.
 And some months after returning home, I began teaching myself to make sausages, with visions of a cave-esque corner in Bedstuy, all my own.
-There, I imagined, I would serve people the weird unfiltered natural white wines I had also just discovered, alongside chorizo or kielbasa or merguez—depending on my mood.
+There, I imagined, I would serve people the unfiltered natural white wines I had also just discovered, alongside chorizo or kielbasa or merguez—depending on my mood.

 This is course, has yet to happen, but Dinner Again did.
 A dinner series, more or less dedicated the wine-bar menus and wine lists I dreamed of, and the sausages I conceptualized as the staple for it all.

-Sausage is a funny food, in all its iterations, and it caries with it an air of the industrious.
+Sausage is a funny food, in all its iterations, and it carries with it an air of the industrious.
 Almost always, it includes some medley of awful, which, along with all its regional specificities, seems to reflect its humble history.
 As far as I’m concerned, pouring blood into intestines takes the whole “make lemonade” idea to a whole new level.